 One of the biggest benefits to using these beneficial mollusc as a first line of pest control (rather than chemicals) is that it will continue to work reliably over a long span of time.

 The overuse of chemical pesticides have helped the bad bugs of the garden build up resistance to these pesticides, even the organic ones.
 Organic pesticides often use chemicals too, they’re just naturally sourced.

 Over a length of time the bugs will be less and less affected by all pesticides.
-This is why beneficial insects are better in many cases and continue to work over a long time.
+This is why beneficial predators like this one are better (if you can get them) and continue to work over a long time.

 Remember: The destructive bugs will never be able to build up a resistance to being devoured by another insect.